gschaumb/team03-capstone/docs/index.md

 ### Email Agent {#email-agent}

 **Objective**:
-- The email agent supplements the response returned to the User Interface by the Integration Agent by returning emails relevant to the query asked (see Figure 4).
+- The Email Agent supplements the response returned to the User Interface by the Integration Agent by returning emails relevant to the query (see Figure 4).
 It leverages the summaries from each Perception Agent to do this.

 **Implementation**:
 - **Vector Database**: We use Chroma DB to store and query the email embeddings, which are generated from a corpus of 500k emails using Huggingface's all-MiniLM-l6-v2 model.
 The vector database is hosted on an AWS instance.